 What is readiness?
 The state of being fully prepared for something?
 But what is that something?
 And what does fully prepared mean or more importantly cost?
 The military has used readiness as a metric of success for years driving budgets and training and acquisition efforts across the force.
 A BETTER PEACE welcomes our own Tom Galvin to discuss the War College’s latest look at readiness.
 He joins podcast editor Ron Granieri in the virtual studio to discuss what he has termed enterprise readiness.
 The topic spans ideas such as intellectual readiness, strategic agility, large scale warfare and the role of national readiness and nesting into the the country’s strategic communications.

 How do we as a defense enterprise, also get the nation ready?
 How do we plug into the national capability in the event that we have to go back to the big wars when we had to nationalize industry, when we had to nationalize other assets, when we had to draw from the populace far more than what the all volunteer force currently currently provides?

 The publications referenced in this episode can be found here in the Practitioner’s Corner.

-Tom Galvin is Associate Professor of Resource Management in the Department of Command Leadership and Management at the United States Army War College.
+Tom Galvin is Associate Professor of Resource Management in the Department of Command Leadership and Management as well as the leadership and management instructor for the Carlisle Scholars Program. at the United States Army War College.
 He is the author of the monograph Leading Change in Military Organizations and companion Experiential Activity Book.